How an Online Education Helps You Succeed in the Global Workforce

 Online degree programs can prepare you with in-demand knowledge and skills that can help you succeed in businesses that market internationally.

 A building products company in Pennsylvania ships insulation materials to Mongolia, where most of the country endures short, hot summers and long, bone-chilling winters.
 A Tennessee business ships patterned glass to South America and Europe, where their products become design features in churches and homes.
 A porcelain lighting manufacturer in Florida received so many orders from Australia that it decided to open an office “down under.”

 Before the Internet connected the world in previously unimaginable ways (including the rise of online degree programs and fully online universities), exporting products and services to foreign markets was primarily the purview of large corporations.
-Today, small and medium-sized businesses account for 98% of U.S. exports, according to the U.S. International Trade Administration (ITA).* In its latest update, the ITA reports that the total number of U.S. jobs supported by exports in 2014 was an estimated 11.7 million, up 1.8 million since 2009.†
+Today, small and medium-sized businesses account for 98% of U.S. exports, according to the U.S. International Trade Administration (ITA).* In its latest update, the ITA reports that the total number of U.S. jobs supported by exports in 2015 was an estimated 11.5 million, down 50,000 from 2014.†

 Global Businesses Need Workers With Global Skills

 Globalization will continue to affect an increasing number of businesses and employees.
 This fast-growing trend is a good reason for savvy professionals to acquire the knowledge and skills needed to conduct business effectively with companies and team members in other countries and cultures.

 There are several important ways online education can prepare you to become a key asset to established global businesses or those planning for international expansion: